Pankaj3112/StopWatch-Mini-Project/README.md

 # StopWatch

-A simple and minimalistic StopWatch with functionalities like Start, Stop, Reset.
+A simple and minimalistic StopWatch with functionalities like Start , Stop, Reset.

 ## Screenshots